aninnda/Peer-assessment/README.txt

 TO DO URGENTLY
 Fix issues on github and respect format given in slides (User stories, tasks, checkboxes for requirements etc...)
-Fix the sprint 1 excel file according to the work done for sprint 1 Finish sprint 2 excel file and give everyone tasks to work on Add details to meeting minutes 1-2-3 according to format online
+Fix the sprint 1 excel file according to the work done for sprint 1 and format proprely Finish sprint 2 excel file and give everyone tasks to work on Add details to meeting minutes 1-2-3 according to format online